wjdhamilton/dry-rb.org/source/gems/dry-component/index.html.md

 * Your system relies on abstractions rather than concrete classes and modules
 * It helps in decoupling your code from 3rd party code
 * It makes it possible to load components in complete isolation.
-In example you can run a single test for a single component and only required files will be loaded, or you can run a rake task and it will only load the things it needs.
+For example you can run a single test for a single component and only required files will be loaded, or you can run a rake task and it will only load the things it needs.
 * It opens up doors to better instrumentation and debugging tools